LSSTDESC/BlendingToolKit/docs/source/user_guide.rst

 This document gives a detailed look into the work-flow of *BlendingToolKit* (btk).
 For a quick tutorial on how to run btk, see the JuPyter notebook tutorials :doc:`here </tutorials>`.
 This page is especially useful if you plan on using btk with your own detection/deblending/measurement algorithm.

-The work-flow of btk is shown below
+The workflow of btk is shown below

 .. image:: images/flow_chart.png
    :align: center